Table of Contents

 Members can be suspended or expelled if:

-- They are found to have harassed, abused, or otherwise acted violently against another member (including, but not limited to, physical, emotional, or sexual harassment, abuse, or violence);
+1. They are found to have harassed, abused, or otherwise acted violently against another member (including, but not limited to, physical, emotional, or sexual harassment, abuse, or violence);

-- They are found to be in substantial disagreement with the principles or policies of the organization;
+2. They are found to be in substantial disagreement with the principles or policies of the organization;

-- They consistently engage in undemocratic or disruptive behavior;
+3. They consistently engage in undemocratic or disruptive behavior;

-- They are found to be acting in a concerted manner in the DSA under the discipline or coordination of an outside organization.
+4. They are found to be acting in a concerted manner in the DSA under the discipline or coordination of an outside organization.

 Furthermore, members can be expelled if they are found to be a law enforcement officer.
 A law enforcement officer is considered to be an officer employed by a law enforcement agency such as a police department.
 This is not inclusive of civilian law enforcement employees who are employed outside of militarized police departments, such as land use code enforcement officers or parking enforcement employees.

 In any of these cases, except when a grievance has been brought forth pursuant to Article XVI of these Bylaws, the Local may vote to expel the offending member from DSA.
-In order for such a finding to be made, another DSA member must formally proffer written charges against the member in question to the Coordinating Committee, which will set the date of a General Meeting for deliberations on the charges.
+In order for such a finding to be made, another DSA member must formally proffer written charges against the member in question to the Steering Committee, which will set the date of a General Meeting for deliberations on the charges.
 The member in question must receive a copy of the written charges and notice of the meeting a minimum of one (1) week before that meeting takes place.
 Expulsion of a member requires a two-thirds (⅔) vote of the General Meeting.
 An expelled member may appeal to the National Political Committee of DSA.

 Section 3.
 Voluntary Donations.